keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 # Changes to Pokemon

 New Ability Slack off : Clear all negative status, heal 50% of the pokemon hp (scale with AP) and put the caster asleep for 3s
+New Ability Dark void: Deals 30 special damage to all enemies.
+If any affected target was Silenced, they are put to sleep for 2s
 Snorlax: New Slack off ability
 Slacking: New Slack off ability
+Darkrai: New Dark void ability

 # Changes to Synergies